peschwa/eigmip6/README.md

 ## DISCLAIMER

 I'm dabbling.
-The current state works as described below, but the implementation of this Module are not state of the art.
+The current state works as described below, but the implementation of this module is far from finished.
 There will likely be noticeable jittering in playback in the current state.
 Also, it's probably rather loud.

 ## What?

 This repository contains my humble attempts at building something along the lines of [Extempore](https://github.com/digego/extempore) or [SuperCollider](http://supercollider.sourceforge.net/) in Perl 6, albeit (in contrast to Extempore at least) focused on music.
-The name is admittedly badly chosen, seeing as neither Extempore nor SuperCollider limit themselves to [generative Music](http://en.wikipedia.org/wiki/Generative_music), but pride themselves with being useful for [live coding](http://en.wikipedia.org/wiki/Live_coding), which I am trying to emulate.
+The name is admittedly badly chosen, seeing as neither Extempore nor SuperCollider limit themselves to [generative music](http://en.wikipedia.org/wiki/Generative_music), but pride themselves with being useful for [live coding](http://en.wikipedia.org/wiki/Live_coding), which I am trying to emulate.

 ## OK, what's possible?

-Currently eigmip6 supports only the JVM backend of [Rakudo](http://www.rakudo.org).
+At the moment eigmip6 supports only the JVM backend of [Rakudo](http://www.rakudo.org).
 Running eigmip6 works with the following command line execute from the root of this repository

     CLASSPATH=3rdparty/jportaudio.jar:3rdparty/jsyn-20150105.jar perl6-j -Ilib -Meigmip6